 Most organizations need to upgrade their applications and infrastructure about every three years to stay current with their vendors’ latest releases.
-That means extra costs, not only for the software itself but in terms of downtime and training, and while IT spends months upgrading your systems, they are not focusing on key organizational objectives — and neither are you.
+That means extra costs, not only for the software itself but in terms of downtime and training.
+While IT spends months upgrading your systems, they’re not focusing on key organizational objectives — and neither are you.

 Less End-User Training

-Did we mention training?
-Most cloud-based software is built with best practices in mind with regard to user experience and usability.
+Most cloud-based software is built with best practices in mind regarding user experience.
 They can run on platforms users are already experienced with (desktop and mobile web browsers) and feature intuitive interfaces and online documentation.
 The benefit is that your organization can save money that would otherwise be spent on training end-users.